The Kali Ghat Temple: Where Time Bows to Mahakali

 The Kali Ghat Temple in Kolkata, West Bengal, is one such place—reverberating, mysterious, and eternal.

-Step inside its narrow lanes, and you will hear not just the clamour of bells and chants but the pulse of a city that has grown around the feet of Mahakali herself.
+Step inside the narrow lanes of its locality, and and you will hear not just the clamour of bells and chants but the pulse of a city that has grown around the feet of Mahakali Herself.

 As the name suggests, the temple is dedicated to Kali Mata, one of the ten Mahavidyas (Ten Great Wisdoms) in the Hindu Tantric tradition.